DIY Clipboard Frames

 SIDE NOTE: I spaced each frame 2″ apart on the wall, and I would not recommend having the frames spaced closer than that.

-SIDE NOTE: I did decide to round the corners of my frames.
+SIDE NOTE: I also rounded the corners of my frames with an Orbital Sander

-Now that the frame is created, you need to secure the clothespins into place.
+Now that you’ve created the frame, you can secure the clothespins into place.

-TIP: I would recommend uses two small clothespins per frame.
+TIP: I would recommend using two small clothespins per frame.

-Each clothespin will be 1/4″ from the top of the frame and 2″ from the side if its landscape or 1.5″ if the frame is portrait.
-Use a pencil to mark the frame slightly to these measurements.
+Place each clothespin about 1/4″ from the top of the frame and 2″ from the side if it’s landscape or 1.5″ if the frame is portrait.
+Use a pencil to lightly mark the frame to these measurements.

 Place the clothespin onto one of the marked locations of the frame.
 The top of the clothespin is 1/4″ from the top of the frame and either 2″ or 1.5″ from the side.